Sealpillow/Human-Contact-Data-Analysis-for-COVID-19-Spread/README.md

 ### **`simulations/`**
 Contains the core scripts for running the SPAIR model and generating results:
-- `countryProportion.py`:  A Python script that calculates the proportion of different countries in a dataset, providing insights into global distributions or demographic breakdowns.
+- `countryProportion.py`: A Python script that retrieve proportion of different countries from `population-by-five-year-age-group.csv`, returning distribution of age group using the proportion.
-- `DailyNetworks.py`:  This script generates or analyzes daily network data, likely involving dynamic connections or interactions between entities on a daily basis.
-Useful for simulating or tracking temporal networks.
+- `DailyNetworks.py`: A Python class representing networks throughout the day.
 - `DashApp.py`: A web application built with the Dash framework for creating interactive visualizations and dashboards.
-This app likely displays real-time or simulated data, offering users an intuitive interface for data exploration.
-- `EpidemicSimDoc.pdf`: A comprehensive document outlining the methodology, assumptions, and results of an epidemic simulation model.
-It serves as documentation for the simulation, explaining the parameters and setup used in the study.
-- `GenerateConnectionsCsv.py`: A Python script that generates a CSV file containing network connections or interactions between nodes.
-It is typically used to create input data for network analysis or simulations.
+- `GenerateConnectionsCsv.py`: A Python script that generates a CSV file containing network connections for simulations.
-- `generateTable.py`: A script that generates tables of data, possibly in tabular form (like CSV, Excel, or HTML), based on certain parameters or network characteristics.
-It helps organize and present data in an accessible format.
+- `generateTable.py`: A script that generates tables of data that will be displayed on `DashApp.py`.
-- `Network.py`: A Python module that defines the structure and functions for managing and analyzing networks.
-It includes the creation, modification, and traversal of nodes and edges in a network, likely supporting graph-based operations.
+- `Network.py`: A Python class representing network of a single day.
 - `Node.py`: A Python class or module representing nodes within a network.
-It defines properties, behaviors, and interactions of the nodes, which could include attributes like ID, connections, and state.
-- `plotGraph.py`: A script for visualizing network data, likely plotting graphs to represent nodes and their connections.
-It may use libraries like Matplotlib or NetworkX to generate graphical representations of networks or epidemic spread.
+- `plotGraph.py`: A script for visualizing network data, to plot graphs to be displayed on `DashApp.py`.
 - `requirements.txt`: A text file listing the external Python packages and dependencies needed to run the project.
 It ensures that the correct versions of libraries are installed using pip install -r
 - `SPAIR.py`: The main script for simulating disease spread using the modified SPAIR model.
 It includes probabilistic state transitions and supports various network types.